aclark4life/blog/2014/10/02/pillow-runs-itself/index.rst

 |

-As of Pillow 2.6.0, the Pillow project runs itself!
+As of Pillow 2.6.0, the Pillow project runs itself.
 Of course when I say "runs itself" I mean "runs without me", which is what every open source project lead hopes for.
 For the first time ever, I was able to:

 - Turn off GitHub Watching until two weeks before the release.
 - Not run ``setup.py upload`` or ``twine upload`` myself.